AlanMorel/deimos/README.md

 ## Commands

-`yarn build` : Compile the server
+`yarn dev` : Start and watch the server

 `yarn start` : Compile and start the server

 `yarn lint` : Run the linter

-`yarn watch` : Run the compiler in watch mode

-`yarn server` : Run the server

 ## Community